slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Arrogance is a smokescreen for insecurity."
 -- Amy Cuddy*

+> *"Rudeness is the weak person’s imitation of strength."
+-- Eric Hoffer*

 Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
 Someone else’s strengths don’t make you look bad, being jealous and insecure does.

 Entitlement comes in two forms:

 - I’m better than everybody so I deserve special treatment.
 - I’m worse than everybody so I deserve special treatment.

-> *"Don’t be so humble - you are not that great."
--- Golda Meir*